-- Use the scan plane parameters in the Target step to acquire a frame slab.
-Send acquisition to the workstation in order to trigger automated detection of the frame. - Manually set the marker positions using the Frame task. - Use the Frame task to search for the frame of interest in a more localized area.
-This can be accomplished by using the cross-hairs to identify a search area, clicking the 'Segment Frame' button, and selecting 'Local Search'. - Ensure that AC, PC, and MSP points are set correctly.
-If not set correctly, use the AC-PC task to correct their positions and re-exercise the frame segmentation in the Frame task using the 'Segment Frame' button (either 'Broad' or 'Local' search techniques can be used).
+- If performing an MRI Workflow, use the scan plane parameters in the Target step to acquire a frame slab.
+Send the acquisition to the workstation to trigger automated detection of the frame. - Manually set the marker positions using the Frame task. - Use the Frame task to search for the frame of interest in a more localized area.
+This can be accomplished by using the cross-hairs to identify a search area, clicking the 'Add Frame(s)' button, and selecting 'Add a frame at the specified location'.